aws/aws-cdk/CONTRIBUTING.md

     Watch out for their error messages and adjust your code accordingly.
 * Every change requires a unit test
 * If you change APIs, make sure to update the module's README file
+  * When you add new examples to the module's README file, you must also ensure they compile - the PR build will fail if they do not.
+To learn more about how to ensure that they compile, see [Documentation](#documentation).
 * Try to maintain a single feature/bugfix per pull request.
 It's okay to introduce a little bit of housekeeping changes along the way, but try to avoid conflating multiple features.
 Eventually, all these are going to go into a single commit, so you can use that to frame your scope.